Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/07/little-scripts-checking-web-page-images.md

     - Automation
 tags:
     - JavaScript
+description: A handy JavaScript snippet to audit web page images.
+It highlights images that aren't lazy loaded or are significantly larger than their display size.
 ---

 This is a note-to-future-self as I just threw together a little script to test images on a web page.
 Specifically, it highlights: